 The film does not cover the years after his defection.
 Clara Saint gets no recognition from Nureyev for her help but then “please” and “thank you” were not part of Nureyev’s vocabulary.
 The meltingly beautiful Oleg Ivenko gives a very competent performance although his very good looks fail to convey Nureyev’s fierceness.
 Ralph Fiennes is a very submissive and gentle Pushkin (Nureyev demands that he be his dance tutor), having to put up with his wife Xenia (Chulpan Khamatova) seducing Nureyev.
 Alexey Morozov is the put-upon Soviet minder in Paris Strizhevsky, who can’t hold Nureyev back.

 For all the difficulties of his personality, Nureyev brought much that was beautiful into the world.
 Those who first saw him dancing in Paris, said that his entries on stage were like “a bomb going off.”
 Ballet enthusiasts will love this film.
 It delivers lots of dancing eye-candy, both female and male.
 Nureyev himself was very beautiful and brought the best out in many beautiful people, including his dance partner Margot Fonteyn.
 The world is poorer for his passing.

 The White Crow is in cinemas across the UK on Friday, March 22nd.
-Previews take place on the 12th.
+On VoD on Monday, August 12th.